ProvenzaLab/Percept_Data_Analysis_App/README.md

 The primary mode of distribution should be on Windows due to Apple's distribution regulations.

-1. Make GUI changes in `app_win.py`, which contains special code for Windows compatibility.
+1. Any GUI changes need to be made in `app_win.py`, which contains special code for Windows compatibility.
 2. Ensure PyInstaller is installed (included in `requirements.txt`).
 3. Modify `build_win.spec`:
    - Update the `datas` field with the local path to the `kaleido` package: